-Bacillales is directly associated with seven Orders: four Proteobacteria that are more abundant in control samples and three bacteria from various Orders that are more abundant in treated samples.
-Oceanospirillales is 5 edges away from Bacillales and shares an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxa (Bernardet et al., 2015).
-The co-occurrence network provides insight for future probiotic development, co-culturing of probiotics, and how a candidate probiotic is assessed.
-Perhaps probiotics need to be evaluated by their effect on the system as a whole to quantify and optimize their effect (Kesarcodi-Watson et al., 2008).Low temporal resolution and sample size in Trials 1 and 2 may have concealed additional trends that were only detected in Trial 3.
+The co-occurrence network may provide insight for future probiotic development, co-culturing of probiotics, and how a candidate probiotic is assessed.
+Perhaps probiotics need to be evaluated by their effect on the system as a whole to quantify and optimize their effect (Kesarcodi-Watson et al., 2008).
+Bacterial community dynamics may indicate a variety of interactions between the oysters, Vibrio, and the Bacillus probiotic.
+First, that the larvae are concentrating certain Vibrio bacteria in high abundances, regardless of probiotic treatment, as known molluscan symbionts (Romalde et al., 2014).
+These opportunistic Vibrio species may be outcompeted by other symbiotic bacteria in the water over time, leading to a decrease in abundance in both the larvae and biofilms (Beaz-Hidalgo et al., 2010a).
+Lastly, although the growth of Vibrios in the water decreases with probiotic treatment, this may result in the diversification of Vibrios over time.
+Unfortunately, this 16S rDNA study is limited in its ability to determine the species or pathogenicity of the Vibrio populations in each sample.

+Low temporal resolution and sample size in Trials 1 and 2 may have concealed additional trends that were only detected in Trial 3.
 In addition, standardized sampling timepoints across the three trials would have helped to clarify the chronological changes observed.
 A factor of the oyster hatchery system that was not considered in this study is the algal feed and its associated bacteria.
 This live feed added to the tanks twice daily is an additional source of bacteria, pathogens, and nutrients that may have a significant impact on the hatchery microbial community (Borowitzka, 1997).
 Additional research should be conducted to elucidate the added impact of the algae on the oyster hatchery microbiome.

 Inconsistent 16S amplicons, extraction methods based on trial or sample type, and differing sequencing methods were used within this study, creating potential biases.
 Direct taxonomic classification was used to minimize these biases, but preference for certain bacteria likely occurred based on the method used and database completeness (Tremblay et al., 2015).
-Future investigations of the oyster hatchery’s microbial response to probiotics should include metagenomics and metatranscriptomics to perform functional analysis and reduce bias from dead bacteria in the system.
+Future investigations of the oyster hatchery’s microbial response to probiotics should include metagenomics and metatranscriptomics to perform functional analysis and identify processes involved in probiotic activity.

 Conclusion

 This study investigated the effects of sample type, time, and probiotics on bacterial communities in an oyster hatchery.
-Our results show that there is a strong effect of time and sample type on the overall microbiome, but the effect of probiotic is limited to niche selection by certain taxa.
-Probiotics amplify Oceanospirillales in the rearing water, lead to the succession of species in the Vibrio community, and act through associated bacteria in the community.
+Our results show that there is a strong effect of time and sample type on the overall microbiome, and that the effect of probiotic leads to subtle changes in the community focused on certain taxa, including an increase in Oceanospirillales in the rearing water and changes in the Vibrio community.
 These results provide a basis for how probiotics may interact with bacterial communities in an oyster hatchery over temporal and spatial scales.

 Conflict of Interest